 Similar to the above, the trust offers protection from financial predators.
-When the surviving spouse receives a limited stream of income, there is simply less money that is susceptible to scams or the beneficiary's own unwise spending habits.
+When the surviving spouse receives a limited stream of income (one of the benefits of a trust fund) there is simply less money that is susceptible to scams or the beneficiary's own unwise spending habits.

 Individuals who become incapacitated and haven’t planned ahead by electing powers of attorney may have a guardian appointed for them by the court.
 The guardian will have legal authority over the ward’s finances, including money and assets in a revocable living trust, but they won’t be able to touch assets in an irrevocable trust such as a QTIP trust.